BMW 4 Series (G22): ANCAP

+Euro NCAP

 BMW M4 (G82)

-The BMW M4 variants are the most powerful of the BMW 4 series, yielding a maximum of 503 horsepower in the M4 competition series.
+The M4 variants are the most powerful of the 4 Series, yielding a maximum of 503 horsepower in the M4 competition series.
 It was designed and developed by BMW M, a division of BMW that engineers performance variants of the company's standard vehicles.
 The M4 is new to the market relative to other M models, being manufactured from 2014 to the present.

 Two generations of M models have been made from the 4 series: the F32 (first generation) and the G22.
 Like other M variants, upgrades from the standard 4 series are designed to increase the vehicle's speed and handling.
 These include a more powerful engine with better response time, more powerful brake pistons and calipers, body styling adjustments, improved steering, and a better suspension.

 BMW i4 (G26)

+Based on the 4 Series Gran Coupé, the i4 is a battery electric liftback produced since 2021.